Summary of Product Characteristics Updated 10-Sep-2020 | Wockhardt UK Ltd

 Method of administration

-Usually administered subcutaneously but where necessary it may be given intramuscularly in which case onset is more rapid and overall duration shorter.
-It should not be given intravenously.
-Onset of action occurs within 2 hours after subcutaneous injection with an overall duration up to 24 hours.
-Maximum effect is exerted between 4-12 hours.
+Usually administered subcutaneously but where necessary it may be given intramuscularly or intravenously.
+After subcutaneous injection onset of action occurs within 30-60 minutes with an overall duration of 6-8 hours.
+Maximum effect is exerted over the mid-range.

-Hypurin® Porcine 30/70 Mix in cartridges is only suitable for subcutaneous injections from a reusable pen.
+Hypurin® Porcine Neutral in cartridges is only suitable for subcutaneous injections from a reusable pen.

-If administration by syringe is necessary, a vial should be used.
+If administration by syringe, intravenous injection or infusion pump is necessary, a vial should be used.

 Injection sites should always be rotated within the same region in order to reduce the risk of lipodystrophy and cutaneous amyloidosis (see section 4.4 and 4.8).